panoply/liquify/packages/beautify/readme.md

 ## @liquify/format

 This module contains Liquid formatting vendors and modules used by the [Liquify](https://liquify.dev) text editor extension/plugin.
-Provided in this repository are modified packages that have been adjusted to work within Liquify.
+Provided in this repository is a heavily modified version of [PrettyDiff](https://github.com/prettydiff/prettydiff) which has been edited to work within Liquify.
 These are **not standalone** modules and though this can be consumed on the NPM registry, there would be very little use-case where this can be used outside of Liquify.

+### Supported

+- Liquid in HTML
+- Liquid in CSS
+- Liquid in SCSS

 ### What's Included